JetBrains/guide/site/django/tutorials/django-docker/introduction/index.md

 ![docker-image](./images/01-primary-blue-docker-logo.png)

-Docker is a versatile platform that facilitates the development, distribution, and execution of applications.
-It allows you to decouple your applications from the underlying infrastructure, facilitating rapid software delivery.
-Docker empowers you to handle your infrastructure just like you do with your applications.
-Leveraging Docker's approaches for code distribution, testing, and deployment can markedly minimize the time gap between coding and putting it into production.
+Docker is a versatile containerization platform to help application development, distribution, and execution.
+It speeds delivery by letting you decouple your applications from the underlying infrastructure, which can then be treated like code.
+With Docker's code distribution, testing, and deployment, you can markedly minimize the time gap between development and production.

 Key Docker concepts include: